 Contact

-As Associate Director of Instructional Design & Technology at Rutgers-Camden, Carly Hart is passionate about collaborating with faculty to create engaging, innovative learning experiences.
-She joined the IDT team in 2016 and is a dedicated member of the RUC community, striving to foster excellence in teaching and learning.
-In addition to her instructional design expertise she has over a 10 years experience teaching both in-person and online courses, and regularly teaches as an adjunct lecturer at RUC.
-Her academic history includes a BA in Spanish and Secondary Education from Muhlenberg College, a MA in Spanish from West Chester University of Pennsylvania, and she has completed graduate studies in Instructional Design from the University of Wisconsin-Stout.
+As Director of Instructional Design & Technology at Rutgers-Camden, Carly Hart is passionate about collaborating with faculty to create engaging, innovative learning experiences.
+She joined the IDT team in 2016 and is a dedicated member of the Rutgers-Camden community, striving to foster excellence in teaching and learning.
+In addition to her instructional design expertise she has over a 10 years experience teaching both in-person and online courses, and regularly teaches as an adjunct lecturer at Rutgers-Camden.
+Her academic history includes a BA in Spanish and Secondary Education from Muhlenberg College, a MA in Spanish from West Chester University of Pennsylvania, as well as graduate studies in Instructional Design from the University of Wisconsin-Stout.
+Carly continues to advance her expertise in education as a doctoral student in the Rutgers Ed.D. program with a concentration in Design of Learning Environments.

 Instructional Design and Technology Specialist